dax8it/ATJIUJITSU-REAL-NEW/content/blog/2019-08-17-g-roll-seminar-with-alex-masterskya.md

 home: false
 thumbnail: /img/dsc6904.jpg
 tags:
-  - Seminar
-  - bjj
-  - jiujitsu
-  - nyc
-  - Blog
 ---

-### Thank you to everyone who joined us during Alex Masterskya, G-Roll Seminar.
+Thank you to everyone who joined us during Alex Masterskya, G-Roll Seminar.
 We hope you all learned something new and different from someone else's perspective.

 **AUGUST 31, 2019**